 Topic 10: Organisational Culture and International Business Competition: Are they Interrelated?

 Research Aim: Organisational culture plays a huge role in making a company competitive internationally.
-When the culture of a business is motivating to all employees, and when the business identifies the right culture for its employees there is every likelihood of rapid growth for both the company and the employees.
+When a business's culture is motivating to all employees, and when the business identifies the right culture for its employees, there is every likelihood of rapid growth for both the company and the employees.
 The research will explore how the two concepts are interrelated.

-As a student of management looking to get good grades, it is essential to develop new ideas and experiment on existing management theories – i.e., to add value and interest in the topic of your research.
+As a management student looking to get good grades, it is essential to develop new ideas and experiment on existing management theories – i.e., to add value and interest in your research topic.

-Keeping our advice in mind while developing a research topic will allow you to pick one of the best management dissertation topics that not only fulfil your requirement of writing a research paper but also adds to the body of knowledge.
+Keeping our advice in mind while developing a research topic will allow you to pick one of the best management dissertation topics that fulfil your requirement of writing a research paper and adds to the body of knowledge.

-Remember- dissertation topics need to be unique, solve an identified problem, be logical, and can also be practically implemented.
-Take a look at some of our sample management dissertation topics to get an idea for your own dissertation.
+Remember- dissertation topics need to be unique, solve an identified problem, be logical, and be practically implemented.
+Please look at some of our sample management dissertation topics to get an idea for your own dissertation.

-Introduction: This chapter includes project rationale, research background, key research aims and objectives, and the research problems to be addressed.
+Introduction: This chapter includes project rationale, research background, key research aims and objectives, and the research problems.
 An outline of the structure of a dissertation can also be added to this chapter.

-Literature Review: This chapter presents relevant theories and frameworks by analysing published and unpublished literature available on the chosen research topic, in light of research questions to be addressed.
-The purpose is to highlight and discuss the relative weaknesses and strengths of the selected research area while identifying any research gaps.
-Break down of the topic, and key terms can have a positive impact on your dissertation and your tutor.
+Literature Review: This chapter presents relevant theories and frameworks by analysing published and unpublished literature available on the chosen research topic to address research questions.
+The purpose is to highlight and discuss the selected research area's relative weaknesses and strengths while identifying any research gaps.
+Break down the topic, and key terms can positively impact your dissertation and your tutor.

 Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
 All key findings/results are outlined in this chapter without interpreting the data or drawing any conclusions.
 It can be useful to include graphs, charts and tables to this chapter to identify meaningful trends and relationships.

-References: Make sure to complete this in accordance with your University’s requirements
+References: Make sure to complete this by your University’s requirements

-Appendices: Any additional information, diagrams, graphs that were used to complete the dissertation but not part of the dissertation should be included in the Appendices chapter.
+Appendices: Any additional information, diagrams, and graphs used to complete the dissertation but not part of the dissertation should be included in the Appendices chapter.
 Essentially, the purpose is to expand the information/data.

 Our team of writers is highly qualified and are experts in their respective fields.
 They have been working for us for a long time.
-Thus, they are well aware of the issues as well as the trends of the subject they specialise.
+Thus, they are well aware of the issues and the trends of the subject they specialise.